 Making the Paste

 Paper mache paste is often made with a mix of water, corn syrup, and vinegar.
-Although you can always buy your own paste for crafting, many art lovers choose to make their own in order to manage the quality and amount.
+Although you can always buy your own paste for crafting, many art lovers choose to make their own to manage the quality and amount.
 While resin paper mache paste is not as easy to clean up or as kid-friendly as the standard no-cook and cooked paper mache paste recipes, this is still a good paste to use.
 If you need your finished project to be strong, this paste recipe dries to a very hard finish.
 Thus, it's especially good to make for projects that you want to last for a long time—not for temporary crafts, like a typical piñata.

 Ingredients and Supplies Needed